Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Background

 \subsection{Ehrhart theory}

 In this subsection, we recall some essentials of Ehrhart theory.
 For more details, we refer the reader to \cite{BR}.

 A \emph{lattice polytope} $P\subseteq \mathbb{R}^n$ is the convex hull of a finite set of points in $\mathbb{Z}^n$.
-The \emph{Ehrhart counting function} of $P$, written $\ehr_P(k)$, gives the number of lattice points in the $k$-th dilate of $P$ for $k \in \mathbb Z _{\geq 1}$: Ehrhart's theorem \cite{Ehrhart} says that $\ehr_P(k)$ is given by a polynomial in $k$ of degree equal to the dimension of $P$.
+Equivalently, lattice polytopes are bounded intersections of finitely many closed half-spaces: $P = \{ \mathbf x \in \R ^n : A \mathbf x \leq \mathbf{a} \}$ for some $A \in \ZZ ^{m \times n}$ and $\mathbf a \in \ZZ ^m$.
+The \emph{Ehrhart counting function} of $P$, written $\ehr_P(k)$, gives the number of lattice points in the $k$-th dilate of $P$ for $k \in \mathbb Z _{\geq 1}$: Ehrhart's theorem \cite{Ehrhart} says that for positive integers, $\ehr_P(k)$ agrees with a polynomial in $k$ of degree equal to the dimension of $P$.
 Furthermore, the constant term of this polynomial is equal to 1 and the coefficient of the leading term is equal to the Euclidean volume of $P$ within its affine span.
 The interpretation of other coefficients of the Ehrhart polynomial is an active direction of research.

 Generating functions play a central role in Ehrhart theory.
-The \emph{Ehrhart series} of a polytope $P$, written $\Ehr_P(t)$, is the formal power series given by: For a $d$-dimensional lattice polytope, the Ehrhart series has the following rational expression:
+The \emph{Ehrhart series} $\Ehr_P(t)$ of a polytope $P$ is the formal power series given by For a $d$-dimensional lattice polytope, the Ehrhart series has the rational expression